We are mamas running for a cure for JM (Juvenile Myositis), a terrible and rare autoimmune disease that afflicts Suzy's daughter, Mielle.

-A couple of months ago, I set up this page and talked about our hopes that Mielle would be medication-free in a couple of months.
+In spring of 2011, I set up this page and talked about our hopes that Mielle would be medication-free in a couple of months.
 She'd been doing so well for so long that we took it as a forgone conclusion.

 How quickly things change.